nithinkjoy-tech/svelte-otp-input-docs/src/lib/content/onenter.md

 title: onEnter
 ---

-## onEnter
+# onEnter
-This function gets called when the user clicks on the enter key and receives OTP as a parameter.
+This function gets called when the user presses the enter key and receives OTP as a parameter.

 ### Example
 ```svelte